Makes Your Data Instantly Usable

-Stat/Transfer will read and write delimited data files.
+Stat/Transfer will read and write delimited ASCII files.

-When reading delimited files, you can specify that Stat/Transfer automatically determine if the first row contains
+When reading Delimited ASCII files, you can specify that Stat/Transfer automatically determine if the first row

 explicitly specify the delimiter character or you can allow the program to sense it automatically.
 Numerous options

-available for controlling how dates are read, and how text fields are quoted.
-In version 10, you have numerous
+are available for controlling how dates are read, and how text fields are quoted.

 - ASCII - Fixed Format

-Stat/Transfer will read and write fixed format files with its own Schema file format.
+Stat/Transfer will read and write Fixed Format ASCII files with its own Schema file format.
 This format is extremely

 convenient to use and allows for the specification of missing values, value labels and variable labels.
 It will also

-write fixed format data with programs for SAS, SPSS, or Stata.
-These are extremely useful for archiving data or
+write Fixed Format ASCII with programs for SAS, SPSS, and Stata.
+These are

 - dBASE, FoxPro (and compatible) Files